-Action Initiative Start Date (planned) Responsible Department A01.
+Action Initiative Start Date (planned) Responsible Department Progress Update Budget 2020-21 (000's) Budget 2022-23 (000's) Progress Score 2021 A01.
 Create administrative procedure and standard work documents to support the consideration of climate change projections, positive and negative risk to operations, and resiliency options creation as part of the implementation of the Triple Bottom Line Policy.
-2020-2021 Sustainability - Climate A. Document a process to support the consideration of adaptation for all new projects, programs, and assets in a reliable and consistent manner.
+2020-2021 Sustainability - Climate An Equity Toolkit, new TBL Improvement Tool, and website resource were created Sustainability - Climate as how-to guides for City staff applying the TBL Policy.
+Operating funding for the TBL was not approved during the 2022/2023 budget. \$60 Implementation ●●●○○ A. Document a process to support the consideration of adaptation for all new projects, programs, and assets in a reliable and consistent manner.
 A02.
 Create internal training sessions that can be delivered on demand to support workgroups as they build climate change impact understanding and adaptation innovation capacity.
-2020-2021 Sustainability - Climate AO3.
-Create internal processes and a dashboard for climate adaptation trategy key performance indicator racking.
-Create a digital historical and uture climate data hub to support eliable internal use and updating.
-Sustainability - Climate B. Explore and document existing municipal, provincial, federal, and international mechanisms for financing resiliency building that look beyond mill-rate increases and capital expenditure.
+2020-2021 Sustainability - Climate No progress.
+Initiation to begin in 2023 as operating funding approved for climate adaptation implementation. \$0 \$165 (operating) Not started A03.
+Create internal processes and a dashboard for climate adaptation strategy key performance indicator tracking.
+Create a digital historical and future climate data hub to support reliable internal use and updating.
+2020-2021 Sustainability - Climate The City's Environmental Dashboard was updated and an indicator for climate adaptation status was added.
+Sustained funding approved for climate adaptation implementation beginning in 2023. \$0 <see A02&gt;</see Implementation ●●●○○ B. Explore and document existing municipal, provincial, federal, and international mechanisms for financing resiliency building that look beyond mill- rate increases and capital expenditure.
 B04.
 Create and maintain a list of existing programs that fund resiliency building projects (include application process and requirements).
-2020-2021 Sustainability - Climate C. Look to partners across departments to support and integrate resilience planning C05.
+2020-2021 Sustainability - Climate No progress.
+Initiation to begin in 2023 as operating funding approved for climate adaptation implementation. \$0 <see A02&gt;</see Not started C. Look to partners across departments to support and integrate resilience planning C05.
 Review major upcoming projects (such as Bus Rapid Transit, Saskatoon Forestry Farm Park & Zoo Master Plan, Winter City Strategy, the new central library, and downtown arena) that may be good candidates for piloting resiliency building options.
-2020-2021 Technical Services into current and future work.
+2020-2021 Technical Services Triple Bottom Line assessments were used to consider climate adaptation improvements to over 60 projects in 2021.
+Green Pathways and the Urban Forestry Management Plan are both plans that use green infrastructure to adapt to climate change and will guide future work.
+Operating funding for the TBL was not approved during the 2022/2023 budget. <see a01=""></see> <see a01=""></see> Implementation ●●●○○ into current and future work.
 C06.
-Continue to work with Planning and Development to review current land use, zoning, and urban/regional design practices to ensure current requirements provide adequate flexibility to support resiliency building. to review current land ban/regional design current requirements D. Continue to develop relationships with external organizations that produce high quality historical and future climate data for use in data-driven decision-making.
+Continue to work with Planning and Development to review current land use, zoning, and urban/regional design practices to ensure current requirements provide adequate flexibility to support resiliency building.
+2020-2021 Planning and Development Updates to the Zoning Bylaw continue throughout 2022 with the final update package planned for 2023.
+Additional updates to support resiliency have not yet been identified. \$750 \$400 Implementation ●●●○○ D. Continue to develop relationships with external organizations that produce high quality historical and future climate data for use in data-driven decision-making.
 D07.
 Work with external partners to define ways to visualize climate change projection data to improve corporate impact and risk assessment discussions, inform user-driven science, and aid in public education campaigns.
-2020-2021 Sustainability - Climate
+2020-2021 Sustainability - Climate Study completed in partnership with the University of Saskatchewan and Concordia University to assess how rainfall in Saskatoon has changed and how greater rainfall risk due to climate change can be used to update design standards (see K27). \$0 <see A02&gt;</see Implementation ●●●○○